YuevUwU/apex-live-overlay/README.md

 6. Switch to the "Network" tab.
 You may need to access it by clicking the `>>` button.
 7. Check "Disable Cache".

-> "Disable Cache" can avoid refresh delay (~3-20s).
-> Users also need to install the font to the system to avoid font switching flashing.
-> (Need to consider) Maybe it can be solved by periodically adding junk comments to index.html.

 ## OBS Setup

 1. Keep your browser window open and not minimized.